AlexanderJHess/Hess_FinalProject/README.md

-refseq_rna	- NCBI Transcript Reference Sequences	DNA refseq_protein -	NCBI Protein Reference Sequences	Protein swissprot	- Non-redundant UniProtKB/SwissProt sequences	Protein pdbaa	PDB - protein database	Protein pdbnt	PDB - nucleotide database	DNA
+refseq_rna	- NCBI Transcript Reference Sequences	DNA refseq_protein -	NCBI Protein Reference Sequences	Protein swissprot	- Non-redundant UniProtKB/SwissProt sequences	Protein pdbaa - protein database	Protein pdbnt	- nucleotide database	DNA

 fasta file location - the path to the fasta file you wish to blast.

 desired e-value - a floating point value to serve as a quality filter.
 The smaller the value, the more constrained your results will be with respect to quality.

-so, for example, after maneuvering to the appropriate working directory containing the fasta file and the python script, from the command line:
+so, for example, after maneuvering to the appropriate working directory containing the example fasta file and the python script, from the command line:
 > python AJH_BLASTSearch.py blastn testfasta3.fasta nt 0.04